atom-archive/text-document/README.md

 ### MutationLayer

 This layer stores changes to the document since the last load or save.
-It uses a `RegionMap`, discussed below, to record which regions of the buffer have been replaced by new content, and what that new content is.
+It uses a `Patch`, discussed below, to record which regions of the buffer have been replaced by new content, and what that new content is.
 When the document is saved, this layer combines its stored changes with unchanged content from regions in the `BufferLayer` below to produce an output stream that is atomically written to the file system.
 This layer emits change events when mutations occur that can be processed by layers above it.

 ### TransformLayer

 Transform layers can be instantiated with different transform implementations to implement things like tab expansion and soft wrap.
 They also store a region map which indexes the spatial correspondence between source and target coordinates.
 In addition to performing transforms in an initial streaming fashion, transform layers also transform and re-emit change events from the layer below.

-### RegionMap
+### Patch

 This class indexes the spatial correspondence between two layers.
 Each transform layer uses a region map to efficiently translate positions between its source and target coordinate spaces.
 It is also used by the `BufferLayer` to store in-memory content and the `MutationLayer` to store changes to content.